amrita38/demo/README.md

 # demo
-This is my first website
+This is my first  repository.
+author - Amrita Shaw